 As you may recall the story of John the Baptist, the prophet denounced Antipas’ breaking the Jewish law by taking his brother’s wife.
 The Jewish historian Josephus further tells us that Antipas feared the prophet’s popularity with the people and subsequently imprisoned him.

 Herodias did not like the Baptizer, and after her daughter, Salome pleased the ruler with her dance, he promised the girl anything up to half his kingdom.
 She requested the head of John.
 This execution did not make Antipas any more popular with the people.

 This is the Herod that Jesus called “that fox.”
 Jesus was not referring to the king’s personal pulchritude.
-From a study of Greek, Latin, and Hebrew literature it can be seen that the fox is both crafty and inferior in its position.
-The fox is an insignificant or base person, in contrast to the lion.
+From a study of Greek, Latin, and Hebrew literature, it can be seen that the fox is both crafty and inferior in its position.
+The fox is an insignificant or base person, unlike the lion.
 He lacks real power and dignity, using cunning and deceit to achieve his aims.

-His downfall came when his nephew Agrippa I accused him of plotting a conspiracy against the subsequent Roman Emperor Caligula.
-The Emperor exiled him to Gaul where we went with his wife Herodias, where they both passed out of history.
+His downfall came when his nephew Herod Agrippa I — who later imprisoned the Apostle Peter, as recorded in The Acts of the Apostles, chapter 12 — accused him of plotting a conspiracy against the subsequent Roman Emperor Caligula.
+The Emperor exiled him to Gaul, where he went with his wife Herodias, and they both passed out of history.